jyhi/PeaZip-l10n-zh-Hans/README.md

 # Attention

 1. `chs.txt` should be encoded as UTF-8 w/ BOM.
-2. `chs.reg` should be encoded as ANSI, or it will become messy codes.
+2. `chs.reg` should be encoded as UTF-16 LE w/ BOM.

 # License